mehvishshakeel/ENSF_338/README.md

 ### My Data Structures Library

-Welcome to my ENSF 338 project!
-In this assignment, I've created a comprehensive library of data structures and algorithms in Java, inspired by the provided project outline.
+I've created a comprehensive library of data structures and algorithms in Java, inspired by the provided project outline.
 Here's a summary of what I've accomplished:

 ### Project Overview